289 990-4738 (9:00 am to 10:00 pm ET)

 Personality & Social Structure: Degus are crepuscular but in captivity they develop more diurnal tendencies; meaning that unlike nocturnal animals who are most active at night, captive Degus are mostly active during the day and around sunrise and sunset.
 They are especially active during the morning and later afternoon /early evening.
 They do not hibernate and are active all year round.
 They can be seen foraging for food, constructing their elaborate nests and digging tunnels during the daylight hours.

 Degus are herd animals.
 They live in colonies that can easily consist of up to a dozen or so individuals.
 Most often the group members have a family connection but new, non-threatening, non-aggressive, young animals are often excepted and included as a part of the herd.
-Each individual animal in the colony has a role to play and is expected to fulfil specific duties.
+Each individual animal in the colony has a role to play and is expected to fulfill specific duties.

 Being that Degus have evolved to highly social animals they do not like being by themselves.
 They need friends.
 Degus will learn to appreciate their human counterpart and include their human friend in their everyday activities, but even though they do accept companionship from their human friend, they still prefer and enjoy the constant companionship that only another Degu can provide.